bucko13/bcoin-boilerplate/README.md

 # BCOIN BOILERPLATE
+**NOTE: This is not compatible with the latest beta release of bcoin as there were some major changes to the way that wallets are handled with the node object.
+The bcoin version is stabilized on beta3.
+Note below that a change needs to be made to the bcoin code to fix an error there**
 ## Overview
 This repo is to help you get up and running with a bcoin project on node